gavin9595/gitlearn/readme.txt

 Git is a good version control system.
 Git is not free software.
+REally?